| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 Quick Summary:

-• White noise masks disruptive environmental sounds.
+• White noise masks many disruptive environmental sounds.

 1. What is Sound Therapy?